roblmsw/hello-world/README.md

 First Git-hub repo.
 Hi:

-The Journey begins from the abstract of social sciences, where most things are subject to interpretaion, to a bracnch of hard science, where most things are pretty much defined.
+The Journey begins from the abstract field of social sciences, where most things are subject to interpretaion, to a bracnch of hard science, where most things are pretty much defined.